EnebeliEmmanuel/eth-accra-v1/README.md

 ### Frontend

 The frontend for the DAO is built using React and allows users to create proposals, vote on existing proposals, and view the current status of proposals.
 It interacts with the governance contracts via web3.js or ethers.js.
+Scaffold-ETH was chosen for its ease of use in rapidly developing Ethereum dApps, providing pre-configured tools and examples that are essential for a smooth development experience.

 ### Contributing

 We welcome contributions!
 Please follow the steps below:

 1. Fork the repository.
-2. Create a new branch (\`git checkout -b feature/your-feature-name\`).
+2. Create a new branch (`git checkout -b feature/your-feature-name`).
-3. Commit your changes (\`git commit -m 'Add some feature'\`).
+3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (\`git push origin feature/your-feature-name\`).
+4. Push to the branch (`git push origin feature/your-feature-name`).
 5. Open a pull request.

 ### License